HazemAbdesamed/legisFrance-data-engineering/Readme.md

 ## Usage :
 * Download the folder of the project.
 * Navigate to the folder on your marchine.
-* execute : <code> docker-compose up --build -d </code>, it will take some time for the first time as it will create the images and install all the dependecies.
+* execute : <code> docker-compose up --build -d </code>, it will take some time for the first time as it will download the images and the dependecies.
 * The data pipeline is scheduled to be executed every week.
 However, to run the data pipeline manually, navigate to localhost:8080, turn on the DAG and trigger it.

 ![image](https://user-images.githubusercontent.com/48518599/234822563-e89e35c0-26e4-4438-b08b-dd0d69f65e41.png "running a data pipeline")